mattherman/csharp-lox/grammar.md

 printStmt      → "print" expression ";" ;

 expression     → assignment ;
-assignment     → IDENTIFER "=" assignment
+assignment     → ( call "." )?
+IDENTIFER "=" assignment
                | logic_or ;
 logic_or       → logic_and ( "or" logic_and )* ;
 logic_and      → equality ( "and" equality )* ;